JuHwiSang/jsts_debugger/README.md

     -   `session_id` (str): The ID of the session to close.
 -   **Returns**:
     -   `status` (str): A status message for the session closure.

+**Note**: All active sessions are automatically closed and their resources cleaned up when the MCP server shuts down.
+This ensures no orphaned Docker containers are left running.

 ## Container Environment